Manchester: 1066–1800: Before industrialisation

-After the Roman withdrawal and subsequent Anglo-Saxon settlement, the centre of the town moved to the confluence of the rivers Irwell and Irk by the Norman Conquest in 1066.
-In the Normans' Harrying of the North, much of the area surrounding Manchester was destroyed.
-The Domesday Book (1086) records Manchester as located within the hundred of Salford, as well as being held as tenant in chief by a Norman named Roger of Poitou.
-The town was later held by the Grelley family, who were the lords of the manor and residents of Manchester Castle before a manor house was built for them in 1215.
-By 1421, Thomas de la Warre had founded and constructed a collegiate church for the parish, which would later become Manchester Cathedral; other church buildings have since become Chetham's School of Music and Chetham's Library.
-The latter opened in 1653 and is still open to the public, which makes it the oldest free public reference library in the United Kingdom.
+After the Roman withdrawal and subsequent Anglo-Saxon settlement, the centre of the town moved to the confluence of the rivers Irwell and Irk.
+In the Normans' Harrying of the North, much of the area surrounding Manchester was laid waste.
+The Domesday Book (1086) records Manchester within the hundred of Salford and held as tenant in chief by a Norman named Roger of Poitou.
+The town was later held by the Grelley family, who were the lords of the manor and residents of Manchester Castle.
+By 1421, Thomas de la Warre had founded a collegiate church for the parish, which would later become Manchester Cathedral; other church buildings have since become Chetham's School of Music and Chetham's Library.
+The latter opened in 1653 and remains open to the public, the oldest free public reference library in the UK.

-Manchester is mentioned as having a market in 1282.
-Around the 14th century, Manchester received an influx of Flemish weavers, which have sometimes been credited as the foundation of the region's textile industry.
-Manchester became an important centre for the manufacture and trade of woollens and linen, and by about 1540 had expanded to become, in the words of John Leland, "the fairest, best builded, quickest, and most populous town of all Lancashire".
-The cathedral and Chetham's buildings are the only prominent survivors of Manchester at the time that Leland described it.
+Manchester is recorded as a market in 1282.
+Around the 14th century, Manchester received an influx of Flemish weavers, which has sometimes been credited as the foundation of the region's textile industry.
+The town became an important centre for the manufacture and trade of woollens and linen, and by 1540 had expanded to become, in the words of John Leland, "the fairest, best builded, quickest, and most populous town of all Lancashire".
+The cathedral and Chetham's buildings are the only prominent survivors from that period.